Arima25/JapanTravel/README.md

-# JapanTravel -- Currently under redevelopment for further improvement
+# JapanTravel -- Currently developed, further update in future

 A small static site showcasing travel information about Japan.
 This project is a set of HTML pages, a central stylesheet (`style.css`) and a small `script.js` which adds some interactivity (search, simple UI behaviors).